 Disclaimer: These solutions were tested only for effectiveness at melting ice.
 Some may be harmful to plants, animals, paving surfaces, cream-colored carpets and other things you might care dearly about.
+Others may be unacceptable to your HOA.
 The idea here was to find out what works in a pinch.
 If you need to deice on a regular basis, I recommend that you find a good, environmentally friendly ice melt product, or forget the melting altogether and just use a bit of sand for traction—and take your shoes off before going in the house.

 Salt is a no-brainer, I know.
 It's been used to deice roads forever, so of course it will work on your driveway.
 And it was the best performer in our test.
 However, it's helpful to know the limitations of salt for effective deicing.
 Salt works as an ice melt because it lowers the freezing point of water, from 32 degrees F for plain water to about -6 degrees F for salt water.
 But, as Anne Marie Helmenstine, Ph.
 D points out in her chemistry column, salt's effectiveness in the real world of deicing stops at about 15 degrees F.